MiguelMque/housing_prices_prediction/README.md

 # Predicting House Prices in Colombia
-Developed and using more than one million data given by property portal PROPERATI a model to predict house prices in Colombia
+Developed and using more than one million data given by property portal a model to predict house prices in Colombia